Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Experiments

 \subsection{Experimental Set-Up}

-In the experiments, we will identify the \deltaConnected\ components in retinal images from the STAR-dataset \cite{Zhang2016,AbbasiSureshjani} on the Lie group $G=\SE{2}$.
+In the experiments, we will identify the \deltaConnected\ components (flowchart in Fig.~\ref{fig:flowchartExperimentsCC}) in retinal images from the STAR-dataset \cite{Zhang2016,AbbasiSureshjani} on the Lie group $G=\SE{2}$.
 The retinal images in this dataset are standard 2D-images.
 Therefore, we first explain how we prepare the images for processing in the Lie group $\SE{2}$.